minio/docs/source/replication/enable-server-side-one-way-bucket-replication.rst

                         "s3:GetObjectVersion",
                         "s3:GetObjectVersionTagging",
                         "s3:PutObject",
+                        "s3:PutObjectRetention",
+                        "s3:PutBucketObjectLockConfiguration",
+                        "s3:PutObjectLegalHold",
                         "s3:DeleteObject",
                         "s3:ReplicateObject",
                         "s3:ReplicateDelete"
                      ],
                      "Resource": [
-                        "arn:aws:s3:::DESTINATIONBUCKETNAME/*"
-                     ]
+                        "arn:aws:s3:::*"
+                     ],
+                     "Sid": "EnableReplicatingDataIntoBucket"
                }
             ]
          }

-      Replace ``DESTINATIONBUCKETNAME`` with the name of the target bucket to which MinIO replicates objects.
+      - The ``"EnableReplicationOnBucket"`` statement grants permission for a remote target to retrieve bucket-level configuration for supporting replication operations on *all* buckets in the MinIO cluster.
+To restrict the policy to specific buckets, specify those buckets as an element in the ``Resource`` array similar to ``"arn:aws:s3:::bucketName"``.

+      - The ``"EnableReplicatingDataIntoBucket"`` statement grants permission for a remote target to synchronize data into *any* bucket in the MinIO cluster.
+To restrict the policy to specific buckets, specify those buckets as an element in the ``Resource`` array similar to ``"arn:aws:s3:::bucketName/*"``.

-      Use the :mc-cmd:`mc admin policy set` command to associate the policy to a user on the target MinIO cluster.
+      Use the :mc-cmd:`mc admin policy add` to add this policy to the destination cluster.
+Use :mc-cmd:`mc admin user add` to create a user on the destination cluster and :mc-cmd:`mc admin policy set` to associate the policy to that new user.

 MinIO strongly recommends creating users specifically for supporting bucket replication operations.
 See
 :mc:`mc admin user` and :mc:`mc admin policy` for more complete